FOCUS-Fast fashion firms prepare for EU crackdown on waste mountain

 As well as the efforts by Inditex, Puma PUMG.DE has partnerships with garment collecting and sorting companies I:CO in Germany, Texaid in Switzerland and Vestisolidale in Italy.

-Adidas ADSGn.DE, Bestseller, and H&M HMb.ST have invested in Finnish start-up Infinited Fiber Company, which manufactures fibre out of textile waste, cardboard and paper.
+Adidas ADSGn.DE, Bestseller, and H&M HMb.ST have invested in Finnish start-up Infinited Fiber Company, which manufactures fibre out of textile waste.

 The Commission's legislative push includes rules to make retailers contribute to the cost of collecting used clothes for reuse and recycling.